Fintan-contents/sprint-operation-guide/en/theory_arming.md

 - Pair programming
     - There is no firm rule that developers must work in pairs at all times as the effects of pair programming vary significantly depending on the skills of the pair and the difficulty level of the function.
     - How each task should be carried out is a matter of when the work will be looked at by a third party.
-    - The completion conditions of tasks should be to go through a pair review, as a third party looks over the task's completion requirements as early as possible.
+    - The completion conditions of tasks should be to go through a pair review, as a third party looks over the content of deliverables as early as possible.
     - As a result, pairs should be decided carefully so that two apprentices are not paired together.
 In other words, while the whole of the team does not need to have exceptionally high skills, it is not possible to use a team where more than half of the members are apprentices.
 - Scrum master
     - If there’s one thing that is true, the more the development team can focus on development, the more productive they will be.